 Help kids avoid the learning loss that can occur over the summer months by encouraging them to read for enjoyment.
 Reading at home over the summer months will help them to maintain and even enhance their phonic knowledge and decoding skills and in turn build confidence and self-esteem.

 Combine reading with fun activities, there are lots of ideas in our resources area!
-Download these templates to encourage your pupils to record their reading activity over the course of the summer.
+Download these summer stories (available in colour or black and white) and other templates to encourage kids to read and record their activity over the course of the summer.

 - Write a list of activities they would like to do this summer.
 Remind them to include reading!